 What do to in Darwin from October to March

-- Visit the Darwin War Museum a.k.a.
+Visit the Darwin War Museum, a.k.a.
 Military Museum at Eats Point; this is another interesting place to learn about the II world war facts and sites.

-What to Do in Darwin from April to September
+What to Do in Darwin from April to September (dry season)

-The Waterfront Lagoon
+Enjoy the Waterfront Lagoon

 This is also the best way to cool off during the dry season.
 It is a calming place to see where you can take a swim in a natural ecosystem with fish all around you.
-It’s also known as the best city beach in Darwin, and it encompasses the best of the Darwin Waterfront.
+It’s also known as the best city beach in Darwin and encompasses the best of the Darwin Waterfront.

 These are some of the best beaches in Darwin that you can visit on your trip.
 Take your pick from some of these natural places: